 Let’s start with the easy tip.

 Don’t use too much pressure when applying split shot.
-The shot shouldn’t be mashed down onto the line.
-That causes line damage, and it’s too hard to get it back off.
-All it takes is enough pressure to close the crack … and then a little more.
+The shot should not be mashed down onto the line..
+Because it causes line damage, and it’s too hard to get it back off.
+All it takes is enough pressure to close the crack . . . and then a little more.

 With most split shot, it only takes a small amount of pressure to tighten the shot to your line.

 Using non-removable split shot makes no sense to me.
-Some popular shot that’s found in fly shops is designed without an easy way to remove it.
+Some popular shot found in fly shops is designed without an easy way to remove it.
 You can squeeze the sides sometimes, but the effort is tedious.
 It comes with inconsistent results and mangled split shot.
 Why go through all that?
 No wonder some anglers hate split shot!
 Just choose removable shot.
+(More on those options below.)

 Small shot can be hard to put on and take off with crude, blunt tools.
-So I use these:
+So I use hemostats designed for the job.

-These are the antithesis of crude and blunt.
-They are Spring Creek Clamps from Dr. Slick.
-You can find them of similar design from other manufacturers as well.
-The fine tips are what make these the perfect tool for grabbing one side of the split shot (next to that divot) and grasping the other side with your thumbnail.
+The Spring Creek Clamps from Dr. Slick are the antithesis of crude and blunt.
+The fine tips make these the perfect tool for grabbing one side of the split shot (next to that divot) and grasping the other side with your thumbnail.
 The shot opens right up by prying it open.
 I also like the sturdy arms, secure lock and wide finger holes of these clamps.

 All split shot slides, some more than others.
 And to some guys, the split-shot-slide isn’t a big deal.
 They simply tie a knot in the leader where they want the shot to stay put, then let the shot slide down to the knot.
 If that’s you, I envy your cavalier approach to life.